 Use long-living, disease-resistant plants that are light with shallow roots, as they will have restricted root space.
-For a year-round effect select mostly evergreens, then highlight with seasonal colour.
+For a year-round effect select mostly evergreens, then highlight with seasonal color.

 You can grow edible treats, pretty flowers and foliage; your imagination is the only limit.
 Edibles need a sunny spot – herbs, strawberries, tomatoes and salad leaves all do well vertically.
 For sunny ornamentals try helianthemum, sedum, daisies, euphorbia and festuca.
 Choices for shade include ferns, bromeliads, ajuga, heucheras and tiarellas.

 If you want more budget garden ideas to bring this look to life, try and use small plants when planting your green walls as they are cheaper, easier to plant and will establish quickly.
+Take look at our DIY planters too, for a really pretty look.
 Remember, correct planting and regular maintenance is important and getting it right the first time will save you money in the long run!

 5. Pot your plants

 Fill 13cm/the size you need pots with soil and add your plants, making sure they're planted firmly and that the pots are topped up with more soil.